aholanda/rrwg/rrwg.md

 # SYNOPSIS

-rrwg [-b] [+s] [+l] infile[.net] [outfile.dat]
+rrwg [-b] [+v] filename.net

 # DESCRIPTION

-*rrwg* simulates the the repelling random walks on graphs using dotfile[.gv] as input in a simplified graphviz dot format.
-The outfile[.dat] is optional because the program use the prefix file name dotfile if the output file is ommited.
+*rrwg* simulates the the repelling random walks on graphs using "filename.net" as input in a simplified Pajek-like format.
+After the walks are completed, "filename.dat" is generated with the walkers' path in terms of vertices.
+A R file called "filename.R" is also created with commands to plot the data.

 # COMMAND-LINE OPTIONS
 -b
 : suppress the banner line printed when rrwg starts the execution.

-+l
-: generate a file named "outfile.log" with the execution trace in terms of visits.

-+s
-: show the statistics of execution after the program is finished.
++v
+: increase the verbosity.

 # EXAMPLES OF INPUT FILE CONTENT

 ````
-# BEGIN OF FILE
+# BEGIN OF FILE "complete.net"
 # Comments comes after #
 # Two walkers' repelling random walks on the 3-complete graph.
-name=complete
 alpha=0.45
 function=exp
 max_steps=1000
 walkers=2

 * Vertices
-a *1=1 2=10
+a @1=1 2=10
-b *2=10
+b @2=10
 c

 * Edges